 To give you more time to find out the SERS rehousing benefits before deciding to sell or transfer your flat with the SERS rehousing benefits, there will be a one-month freeze on the resale or transfer of your flat.
 You may grant the Option to Purchase for resale and submit the resale application; or submit your transfer application thereafter.
 You are not allowed to sell your SERS flat if you have previously enjoyed SERS rehousing benefits.

 Return the SERS flat and receive ex-gratia payment, on top of compensation.
 By doing so, you will forgo the SERS rehousing benefits.

 Private property refers to any property (flat, house, building, or land) other than the SERS flat (whether residential or otherwise, including but not limited to privatised HUDC flats, ECs, properties outside Singapore, properties acquired by gift or inheritance and properties owned, acquired or disposed through nominees).

-See what flat owners of Blocks 81 to 83 MacPherson Lane can look forward to at a new site in MacPherson, which will be developed for them to live in and enjoy.
+See what flat owners of Blocks 562 to 565 Ang Mo Kio Avenue 3 can look forward to at the new site in Ang Mo Kio Drive, which will be developed for them to live in and enjoy.

-Get the site and replacement flat details, as well as the status of SERS projects.
+Get the site and replacement flat details, as well as the status of announced SERS projects.